-Schuyler Schouten counsels and represents clients in international trade, foreign investment, and national security matters.
-He draws on government and private sector experience encompassing regulatory and constitutional counseling, litigation, transactions, and crisis management.
+Schuyler Schouten counsels and represents clients in international trade, foreign investment, and national security matters and on issues involving regulation of novel and emerging technologies.
+He draws on government and private sector experience encompassing litigation, transactions, and crisis management.

-Schuyler has extensive experience, both in and out of government, with the laws, regulations, and Presidential directives affecting international transactions and supply chains.
-He represents clients in investment reviews by the Committee on Foreign Investment in the United States (CFIUS) and helps review and design deals to mitigate CFIUS risks.
-He advises clients on economic sanctions administered by the Office of Foreign Assets Control (OFAC), including by vetting partners, reviewing compliance programs, and assisting with license requests.
-He advises on tariffs, Customs and Border Protection (CBP) import restrictions, and Defense Production Act (DPA) orders.
+Schuyler has extensive experience, in and out of government, with the laws, regulations, and Presidential directives affecting international transactions and supply chains.
+He represents clients in reviews by the Committee on Foreign Investment in the United States (CFIUS) and helps assess and design deals to mitigate CFIUS risks.
+He advises on sanctions administered by the Office of Foreign Assets Control (OFAC), including by vetting partners, reviewing compliance programs, and drafting license requests, and advises on tariffs, Customs and Border Protection (CBP) import restrictions, and Defense Production Act (DPA) orders.
+These representations have involved apparel, energy, real estate, pharmaceutical, food, software, satellite, and critical infrastructure companies.
+Schuyler is familiar with U.S. government perspectives on these and other sectors.

-Schuyler joined Jones Day from the White House, where he served as Senior Associate Counsel to the President and Deputy Legal Advisor to the National Security Council (NSC), advising on sanctions, CFIUS, technology regulation, and foreign relations law.
-Schuyler worked in the New York and Washington offices of a major law firm and was an aide to former Secretary of State Henry Kissinger, who described him as "indispensable and indefatigable."
-Schuyler is a member of the Council on Foreign Relations and the Exchequer Club of Washington, D.C.
+Schuyler joined Jones Day from the White House, where he was Senior Associate Counsel to the President and Deputy Legal Advisor to the National Security Council (NSC), working with lawyers and policymakers at nearly every federal government agency.
+He worked in the New York and Washington offices of a major law firm and was an aide to former Secretary of State Henry Kissinger.
+Most recently, he collaborated with Kissinger, Eric Schmidt, and Daniel Huttenlocher on the book The Age of AI: And Our Human Future.
+Schuyler is a member of the Council on Foreign Relations.

 - June 17, 2020